 When creating your schedule, it’s important to factor in time for things like rush projects, client issues that need addressing (including revisions of work), and business development.
 If you forget to schedule time for working on marketing your business, training any new freelancers you’re bringing on, or even managing client relationships, you’ll find yourself overworked and out of time.
 That’s the last place you want to be.

-Conclusion – Scale your freelancing
+Conclusion – How to scale your freelancing

 Almost any type of freelancing work that you do can give you the boost you need to launch your own business, or at least lay the groundwork for it.
 The gig economy, after all, is increasing, and freelancers who are successful in their field can typically earn much more than those working conventional nine to five jobs; sometimes, they can even do so while working fewer hours (though sometimes they do work many more).